The Healthcare Hub

-During a recent GHX Summit Satellite presentation, Sinke and Spectrum Value Analysis Manager Amy Bertotti, discussed the steps they took to develop a more advanced and proactive system-level value analysis program.
+During a 2021 GHX Summit Satellite presentation, Sinke and Spectrum Value Analysis Manager Amy Bertotti, discussed the steps they took to develop a more advanced and proactive system-level value analysis program.
 Joining them was Cori Mageley, Medtronic senior director of strategic solutions, to highlight her company’s role and commitments in creating the partnership with Spectrum.

 A Value Analysis Evolution

 Sinke’s first step upon joining Spectrum’s value analysis team was to analyze the program’s maturity level across a range of factors. “[When I joined], the value analysis work at Spectrum Health was decentralized and each team ran differently than the next,” Sinke said.
 “Physician preference was the primary driver of the decisions.
 I quickly realized that we needed structure, we needed process.”

 Next, she built a business case demonstrating that a centralized program would improve efficiency, increase consistency and decrease unnecessary care variation.
 “Senior leader support was absolutely critical at this step,” she said.
 “I needed leaders to not only understand the reasoning behind our work, but truly believe in the value.
 I was lucky enough to get that from our senior leadership team.”